ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/template-manager.md

 ## System Message Templates

-NOTE: **Note:** As of ExpressionEngine 6, it is possible to use regular templates for user messages.
+NOTE: **Note:** As of ExpressionEngine 6, it is possible to use standard templates for custom system messages.
 Please find the details in [Custom System Messages](control-panel/template-manager.md#custom-system-messages) section below.

 **Control Panel Location: `Developer > Templates > Messages`**